Jim Doran: Detroit Lions

-Doran was selected by the Detroit Lions in the fifth round (55th overall) of the 1951 NFL Draft.
+Doran was selected by the Detroit Lions in the fifth round (55th overall) of the 1951 NFL draft.
 He became a starter as a rookie at defensive end.
 He also was used on the offensive side, registering 10 receptions, 225 receiving yards, a 22.5-yard average (fourth in the league) and 2 touchdowns.

 In 1952, he was voted the most valuable player on a Lions team that won the 1952 NFL Championship Game.
 His teammates nicknamed him the Graham Cracker, because of his ferocious rushing of Otto Graham as a defensive end, in all of the Detroit-Cleveland games he played in.

 In 1953, he started playing both offense and defense because of injuries to teammates.
 The biggest play of his pro career occurred in the 1953 NFL Championship Game, when he caught a 33-yard touchdown pass, that pulled out a 17–16 victory.
 Doran kept playing the offensive end position and led the Lions in receiving in 1957.

-After the 1959 season, because of his age, the Lions left him off their list of players who were exempt from the 1960 NFL Expansion Draft.
+After the 1959 season, because of his age, the Lions left him off their list of players who were exempt from the 1960 NFL expansion draft.

 Dallas Cowboys

 Doran was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft.
 He was converted into a tight end at 33 years of age, becoming the first starter at that position in franchise history, while registering 31 catches (led the team) for 554 yards (led the team) and 3 touchdowns.

 At the end of the season, he had the distinction of becoming the Cowboys’ first Pro Bowl player in franchise history, and also scoring the Cowboys' first touchdown in franchise history, a 75-yard pass from Eddie LeBaron against the Pittsburgh Steelers on September 24, 1960.

-Doran started the franchise's legacy of Pro Bowl tight ends that includes: Dick Bielski, Lee Folkins, Mike Ditka, Billy Joe Dupree, Jackie Smith, Doug Cosbie, Jay Novacek and Jason Witten.
+Doran started the franchise's legacy of Pro Bowl tight ends that includes: Dick Bielski, Lee Folkins, Billy Joe Dupree, Doug Cosbie, Jay Novacek and Jason Witten.

 He was released after playing two seasons in Dallas and a total of 11 seasons in the NFL, compiling 212 receptions for 3,667 yards and 24 touchdowns.